 The Coomera Circuit starts and ends on the Border Track and will take about 5-6 hours return.

-# 3 The Pyramid, Sphinx and Turtle Rocks Combo, Girraween National Park
+3. The Pyramid, Sphinx and Turtle Rocks // Girraween National Park

 With its granite boulder strewn landscape, Girraween National Park is a unique place to explore.
 Seeing as you made the effort with a three hour drive to reach the park, why stop at just one hike?
 Why not tackle two?

-More rock scramble than hike, 556m Mt Beerwah is a bang for your buck mountain for outdoor lovers.
+More of a rock scramble than a hike, the 556m Mt Beerwah is a bang for your buck mountain for outdoor lovers.
 Don’t be fooled by its height, Mt Beerwah is a tough climb and shouldn’t be attempted in the wet.

 If you’re looking for something a little easier to start with, head over to Mt Tibrogargan first.